top of page

 From a health and sustainability perspective, while organic olive oil is certainly not the required standard for these types of applications, if you are health conscious then it's also good to keep in mind that there are several reasons why organic olive oil may be considered superior or preferable to non-organic olive oil.
 Organic farming practices are generally more sustainable and environmentally friendly than non-organic alternatives.
 It emphasises the use of natural, plant-based fertilisers and pest control methods, and it often involves the use of cover crops and other techniques to improve soil health rather than relying on toxic chemicals which eventually, leach and end up in the end product your have in your home.
 If this is important to you, always choose certified organic wherever able.

 Please remember that any oils may be difficult to remove from particular surfaces and materials if not used conservatively.
-Always ensure caution for an area/item of the home you’ve not used a product on before no matter what the product is, and if trying something out for the first time please take note that it's always a good idea to test it in a small, inconspicuous area before using it on a larger more visible area.
+Always ensure caution for an area/item of the home you’ve not used a product on before no matter what the product is, and if trying something out for the first time, it's always a good idea to test it in a small, inconspicuous area before using it on a larger more visible area.
 Think about trying it on undersides of furniture, spares or inside drawers before the more visible parts!

 Don’t have the time to do all this kerfuffle yourself, or want a professional eco-friendly cleaner around?
 We know the feeling, that's why we're here!